 It’s quieter and more pedestrian friendly than other parts of the city while still being within easy reach of the hustle and bustle.
 Laureles offers a mixture of modern comforts and conveniences with a taste of typical Colombian life.

 You can live like a local, with access to supermarkets and small locally owned restaurants and stores, while still having a wide selection of chain stores and eateries on the doorstep.
-Although the closest metro station is around a 15-minute walk away, frequent buses connect the neighbourhood with both the metro station and the wider area.
+Although the closest metro station is around a 15-minute walk away, frequent buses connect the neighborhood with both the metro station and the wider area.

-It’s considered to be one of the city’s safest neighbourhoods in Medellin, and it’s a pleasant area from which to explore the rest of the city.
+It’s considered to be one of the city’s safest neighborhoods in Medellin, and it’s a pleasant area from which to explore the rest of the city.
 And finally, it’s stated to become Medellin’s next big thing, so get here before everyone else!

 If you only have 3 days in Medellin, check this neighborhood out!